 What is osteosarcoma?

 If the cancer is in a leg bone, the person may limp.
-Also, the muscles in the arm or leg that has the osteosarcoma may look smaller than the muscles in the opposite arm or leg.
-Sometimes, the bone can break in the area of the tumor, because the tumor weakens the bone.
+Also, the muscles in the arm or leg that have the osteosarcoma may look smaller than the muscles in the opposite arm or leg.
+Sometimes, the bone can break in the area of the tumor because the tumor weakens the bone.

 What causes osteosarcoma?

 Osteosarcoma has no known cause.
 Some researchers believe that genetics may play a role.
-In some cases, osteosarcoma can develop as a result of radiation therapy.
+In some cases, osteosarcoma can develop because of radiation therapy.

-What tests will the doctor use to tell if my child has osteosarcoma?
+There are several tests your doctor may use to determine if your child has osteosarcoma:

-Biopsy: A biopsy is important because other malignant (cancerous) tumors and some infections can look like osteosarcoma on an X-ray.
-For the biopsy, a doctor with training in the treatment of bone cancer takes a piece of the tumor from the bone, sometimes with a needle, sometimes through an incision.
-This piece of tissue is looked at under a microscope to see if the tumor is an osteosarcoma.
+- Biopsy: A biopsy is important because other malignant (cancerous) tumors and some infections can look like osteosarcoma on an X-ray.
+For the biopsy, a doctor with special training takes a piece of the tumor from the bone.
+The doctor can sometimes do the biopsy with a needle.
+Other times, they will need to make an incision (a cut in the skin).
+The piece of tissue the doctor takes is looked at under a microscope to see if the tumor is an osteosarcoma.

 Osteosarcoma is treated with a combination of chemotherapy, surgery, and/or radiation therapy.
-For chemotherapy, your child or teenager will be given medicines that kill the main tumor and any tumor cells that have moved to other parts of the body.
+For chemotherapy, your child or teenager will be given medicines that kill the main tumor.
+These medicines will also kill any tumor cells that have moved to other parts of the body.
 This treatment is usually started before surgery to kill the tumor or make it smaller.

 Surgery is performed to remove the tumor.
 Almost everyone who has this type of cancer can have “limb-sparing” surgery.
 In this surgery, the tumor is removed along with the area of bone that it grew in.
 Then the doctor replaces the missing bone so that, after rehabilitation, the joint will still work normally.
 In some cases, the doctor may recommend amputation (removal of the limb) as the best way to remove the tumor.

 After the surgery, the doctor may recommend more chemotherapy and/or radiation therapy.
-Chemotherapy and radiation therapy help to kill any remaining cancer cells in the body that might be left after surgery.
+Chemotherapy and radiation therapy help kill any remaining cancer cells that might be left in the body after surgery.

-Today, about 3 out of 4 people who have osteosarcoma can be cured if the cancer has not spread to other parts of the body.
+Today, about 3 out of 4 people who have osteosarcoma can be cured if the cancer hasn’t spread to other parts of the body.
 Almost everyone who is treated with limb-sparing surgery ends up with that arm or leg working well.

 After the treatment is over, you or your loved one will:

-Have frequent CT scans of the lungs, bone scans, and X-rays to see if the tumor comes back or travels to the lungs or other parts of the body
+- Have frequent scans to see if the tumor comes back or travels to the lungs or other parts of the body.

 Copyright © American Academy of Family Physicians